VitomsCatena/python3/README.md

 # PYTHON
 Introduction
 - what is python?
--what can python do?
+- what can python do?
---why python
+- why python
 -python syntax compare to other programming languages.
 -python install and environmental setup.
 -python command line.